Safety Net Grants: FAQs and Funding Considerations

 • Strong staff and board leadership, that is diverse and representative (demographic composition and lived experience) of the community they serve;

-• Deep commitment to diversity, equity, and inclusion (internally and externally);
+• Deep commitment to equity (internally and externally);

 • Strong emphasis on incorporating learnings from a measurement/assessment plan; and